-Response Details Indicate and describe the type of cost tools available to Enrollees in details section Multi, Checkboxes.
-1: Web based cost tool, 2: App based cost tool, 3: None, 4: Other; explain 100 words.
+Response Details Indicate and describe the type of cost tools available to Enrollees in details section Multi, checkboxes 1: Web based cost tool 2: App based cost tool 3: None 4: Other; explain 100 words.
 Report the number of Enrollees for Covered California lines of business who used the tool in 2021.
+Integer.
 Note: If not applicable, please explain.
-Integer.
-N/A OK.
 100 words.
 Report the percent of Covered California Enrollees who used the tool in 2021 (Calculated as number of Covered California Enrollees individually who utilized the tool divided by total Covered California Enrollees) Percent.
-Report the number of total Enrollees across all lines of business, including Medicare, who used the tool in 2021 Note: If not applicable, please explain.
-Integer.
-N/A OK.
-100 words.
+Report the number of total Enrollees across all lines of business, including Medicare, who used the tool in 2021 Integer.
+Note: If not applicable, please explain 100 words.
 Report the percent of total Enrollees across all lines of business, including Medicare, who used the tool in 2021 (Calculated as number of California enrollees individually who utilized the tool divided by total California enrollees) Percent.
 Describe how Applicant tracks utilization and effectiveness of the cost tools 200 words.

 Describe how cost shares for common inpatient, outpatient, and ambulatory service are made available to Enrollees 200 words.
 Describe how prescription drug cost shares are made available to Enrollees 200 words.
 Describe how Enrollee-specific accumulations towards annual deductibles and maximum out of pockets are communicated 200 words.
 Describe Applicant's efforts to make variation in provider or facility cost transparent to Enrollees 200 words.
 Describe the strategies Applicant currently utilizes or intends to implement to increase Enrollee engagement with the cost tools 200 words.
 Describe Applicant's efforts to make variation in provider or facility cost transparent to Enrollees 200 words.

-15.7.2.3 Covered California supports price transparency as a resource for Enrollees to make better informed decisions about their healthcare services.
-Applicant must provide, as attachments, documents demonstrating oversight ofits network hospitals' compliance with CMS Hospital Price Transparency rule:
+15.7.2.3 Applicant must provide, as attachments, documents demonstrating oversight of network hospitals' compliance with CMS Hospital Price Transparency rule:

 Response (File titled Affordability and Cost 1a): Provide a list of network hospitals by region that do not provide a machine-readable file that includes payer-specific negotiated amounts for all the services that could be provided by the hospital on an inpatient or outpatient basis.
-Single, Pull-down list.
+Single, Pull- down list.
 1: Attached, 2: Not attached (File titled Affordability and Cost 1b): Provide a list detailing the number and percent of network hospitals by region that provide information on the 70 CMS-specified shoppable services as a comprehensive machine-readable file with all items and services and in a display of shoppable services in a consumer-friendly format.
-Single, Pull-down list.
+Single, Pull- down list.
 1: Attached, 2: Not attached